WUF ISCN Panel

 The national regulations in Brazil, India and Germany were also highlighted.
 In India, for example, cities are provided with a modular system with various components that can be used to develop new and innovative solutions customised to local needs.

-Open-source systems or DPI in India are developed in a modular format with different components.
+Open-source systems or Digital Public Infrastructures (DPI) in India are developed in a modular format with different components.
 Based on each specific module, cities can develop new and very innovative and creative solutions.

 Manpreet Singh, Chief Program Officer National Urban Digital Mission, National Institute of Urban Affairs (NIUA)